 Missouri Department of Health Approved Workshops

-The Missouri Mycological Society (MOMS) is offering three-hour certification workshops for anyone wishing to sell chanterelle mushrooms in Missouri.
-The aim of the workshop is to help assure that mushrooms sold as chanterelles in the state are actually chanterelles.
+Saint Louis County, Missouri - The Missouri Mycological Society (MOMS) is offering three-hour certification workshops for anyone wishing to sell morel mushrooms in Missouri.
+The aim of the workshop is to help assure that mushrooms sold as morels in the state are actually morels.

 The training is in response to the adoption of the Missouri Food Code that became effective June 2013.